 DirectX 11 Technology Update (Gamefest 2010)

-For additional material, see: Feature Levels, Tessellation, DirectCompute, Multithreading, Textures and Block Compression, HLSL, and WARP.
+For additional material, see: Feature Levels, Tessellation, DirectCompute, Multithreading, Textures and Block Compression, HLSL, WARP, and Effects.

 Math: Since Direct3D 11 does not have the 'fixed-function' graphics pipeline of Direct3D 9, the choice of graphics math conventions (left-handed vs. right-handed, row-major vs. column-major matrices, etc.) is entirely up to the developer.
 DirectXMath can be used to create both Direct3D-style "Left-Hand Coordinate" transformations as well as OpenGL-style "Right-Handed Coordinate" transformations using a row-major matrix convention which can be used directly with row-major shaders or transposed to use column-major shaders.
 Note that the DirectX Tool Kit and SimpleMath uses the XNA Game Studio convention of "Right-handed, row-major".

 Debugging: Visual Studio 2012 / Windows 8.0 SDK / Visual Studio 2013 / Windows 8.1 SDK (and the legacy DirectX SDK) installs a number of 'debugging' features for development purposes including the "Debug" layers (D3D10SDKLayers.DLL, D3D11SDKLayers.DLL, D3D11_1SDKLayers.DLL, DXGIDEBUG.DLL, D2D1Debug1.DLL) and "Reference" devices (D3D10REF.DLL, D3D11REF.DLL, and D3DREF9.DLL).
 These cannot be used in released products or Windows Store app submissions as they are not present on end-user (i.e. not developer/test) machines.
 This means that 'release production' builds of your application cannot make use of D3D11_CREATE_DEVICE_DEBUG, D3D11_CREATE_DEVICE_SWITCH_TO_REF, D3D11_CREATE_DEVICE_DEBUGGABLE, D3D_DRIVER_TYPE_REFERENCE, DXGIGetDebugInterface, D2D1_FACTORY_OPTIONS.debugLevel != D2D1_DEBUG_LEVEL_NONE, or D3DDEVTYPE_REF.

 D2D1_FACTORY_OPTIONS.debugLevel != D2D1_DEBUG_LEVEL_NONE

 Update: For texture processing, see DirectXTex.
 For sprites, texture loading, 'basic' shaders, geometry shapes, and a simple font system, and a number of other utilities see DirectX Tool Kit.
 For mesh processing such as computing vertex normals and vertex cache optimization, see DirectXMesh.
 All versions of D3DX including D3DX11 are deprecated.